kourgeorge/project-origin/README.md

 This suggests that the minimal reproduction age is implemented in nature not only to make sure that anscestors are mature enough to be able to take care of their offsprings but also that the maturity age is an essential element of the developing intelligent and fit creatures.
 Namely, one should prove that it has some survival abilities before passing down its genes.
 This is a nice example showing how natural selection and intelligence are basically two mechanisms that work together to produce fit creatures.

-Talking with Dr. Joseph Fanous (a.k.a *"iljoe"*) - a pharmaceutical scientist and a close friend of mine; he mentioned that such simulation, not only can help giving alternative an interesting answers to long standing questions in biology but can be used to also to answer questions raised by recent observations about the behaviour of organisms.
+Talking with Dr. Joseph Fanous (a.k.a *"iljoe"*) - a pharmaceutical scientist and a close friend of mine; he mentioned that such simulation, not only can help giving alternative an interesting answers to long standing questions in biology but can also assist answering questions raised by contemporary researches.
 For instance in his field of study - bacterial sciences and antibiotics development, such simulation can help giving answers about the underlying mechanisms of bacterial developments including:
-- Why germs which develope more slowely show better survivals skills?
+- Why germs which develope more slowely show better survivals skills than their fast growing counterparts?
-- How persistors develope? persistors are germ individuals that develope superior survival abilitites in a hostile environment (e.g., an environment with antibiotics).
+- How persistors develope?
+Persistors are germ individuals that develope superior survival abilitites in a hostile environment (e.g., an environment with antibiotics).
 - Explain why pathogens behave differently in lab bacterial culture vs. in organismic hosts?
 How they learn to use different aspects of the environment to survive when they are in environments with different hostile agents.
 For instance, in lab bacterial culture the germs mostly eat the glucose provided in the Petric plate but in the organic host, they eat feces of their friends.

-Building a simulation which is close enough to reality by modeling the important aspects of nature could be a great tool and a new method for practicing science.
-This field is called [**"Artificial Life"**](https://en.wikipedia.org/wiki/Artificial_life).
+Building a simulation which is close enough to reality by modeling the important aspects of nature could be a great tool and a new method for practicing science, especially in biology, in which this field is called [**"Artificial Life"**](https://en.wikipedia.org/wiki/Artificial_life).

-***Once the experimenter is not only observing a phenomenon under specific physics but can play "god", change the rules of nature and observe the effect of the change on the phenomenon, his understanding of the phenomenon deepens.***
+***Once the experimenter is not only observing a phenomenon under specific physics but can change the rules of nature and observe the effect of the change on the phenomenon, his understanding of the phenomenon deepens.***

 ### Widening the horizons of Intelligence research